Subhampreet/Google-Map-Clone/README.md

 # Google Maps Clone App 🌍

 <b>Mapbox</b> is an incredibly powerful tool for creating any map based applications, but it can be pretty daunting to get started with.
-This Project fetches Data from the Mapbox.
+This Project fetches Data from the Mapbox and displays a Realtime World Map with the features similar to Google Maps.
 It also uses the browser's <b>geolocation API as well as Mapbox plugins</b>.

 <img src="https://github.com/Subhampreet/Google-Map-Clone/blob/main/media/header-1.png" >